caicancai/caicancai/README.md

 # Hi👋
-I'm Caican Cai, A programming beginner in 2002.
+I'm Cancai Cai, A programming beginner in 2002.

 I work on big data.
 I am interested in sql engine and streaming system, I have a dream of streaming query.